 Afatinib in locally advanced and metastatic chordoma

 This is a Phase 2 trial studying the effectiveness of a targeted cancer drug called afatinib.
 Afatinib inhibits the EGFR protein, which is believed to be involved in driving the growth of chordoma tumors.
 This study is designed specifically for chordoma patients 18 years or older with recurrent or metastatic tumors.
-It is currently open at Leiden University Medical Center (LUMC) and University College London Hospital (UCLH) and will open at Istituto dei Nazionale Tumori (INT) in Milan in the coming months.
+It is enrolling patients at Leiden University Medical Center (LUMC), University College London Hospital (UCLH), and Istituto Nazionale dei Tumori (INT) in Milan in the coming months.
 The principal investigators for this study are Dr. Hans Gelderblom at LUMC, Dr. Silvia Stacchiotti at INT, and Dr. Sandra Strauss at UCLH.

 Why this trial is being done

 Epidermal Growth Factor Receptor (EGFR) is a protein found on the surface of certain cells throughout the body.
 Ordinarily, EGFR helps to regulate cell growth and plays a role in wound healing.
 In certain cancers, including most chordomas, EGFR becomes overactive, leading the cancer cells to multiply out of control.

 Drugs that block EGFR called “EGFR inhibitors” are approved to treat several different types of cancer.
 Afatinib is an EGFR inhibitor that is currently approved to treat non-small-cell lung cancer and is being tested in other tumor types.